Published at: 2025-10-31

 2) Confirm Shipment

-After approval, the system automatically sends a notification to the shipping personnel to initiate the shipment process.
+After approval, the system automatically notifies the shipping personnel to proceed with shipment.

-Note: If the Shipping Order feature is not enabled, “Confirm Shipment” is merely a status update.
-However, if you need to record shipped products or handle partial shipments, you must create a Shipping Order.
+Note: If the Shipping Order feature is not enabled, “Confirm Shipment” acts only as an order status.
+To record shipped products or support partial shipments, create a Shipping Order.

 3) Confirm Receipt

-Once the upstream confirms shipment, downstream Distributors, agents, and Accounts will receive notifications in ShareOrder.
-After receiving the goods, they can confirm receipt.
-This completes the entire order process.
+After Upstream confirms shipment, Downstream Distributors, agents, and Accounts receive a notification in ShareOrder.
+Once they receive the goods, they confirm receipt.
+After confirming receipt, the order lifecycle is complete.

-For physical product shipments, if you need to track shipment quantities, logistics details, or handle partial shipments, you must enable the Shipping Order feature.
+For physical product shipments where you need to record shipped quantities, logistics details, or support split shipments, enable Shipping Orders.

 2) Create a Shipping Order